6Viper/Vasco-Quiz-P2/README.md

 - The project is responsive, have a good, simple and clean visual effect and is fully functional with correct results.

-- All features within main body have been tested to confirm working properly and texts are clear and readable as well easy to understand.
+- All features within each individual page have been tested to confirm working properly and texts are clear and readable as well easy to understand.

 - Correct or incorrect answers will be displayed as well tracking question or score functions.

+- Any buttons present are functional, "Play", "Reset", "Play Again" and "Go Home".

 ## Issues and Bugs

 - Corrections made to game.html and style.css paths.
+- Some texts not in english fixed.
+- Correction of function after JS validator.
+- Scoreboard for end page created.
+- Review CSS for visual improvement and different devices.
+- Review of readme file.

 ## Validator Testing